WillTirone/modelfactory/README.md

 Contributions are encouraged and welcomed, feel free to submit a PR or open an issue!

-# TODO
+# CRAN Submission

-- currently on ch. ? of book
-- throw error if nothing is passed in / fail gracefully
+- remove unnecessary README stuff
+- write a vignette
+- finish / verify that the functions have roxygen correct
-- testing:
+- GH actions CI
-  - add coefficient testing
-- ask someone: what metrics do we want?
-- add R^2 / adj R^2

 # Presentation Notes: